btc-c0der/omega-btc-ai/BOOK/OMEGA_BOTS_BUNDLE_DIVINE_GENESIS.md

 2. **BitgetPositionAnalyzerB0t** - The sacred eye that observes trading positions and their cosmic alignment
 3. **StrategicB0t** - The divine strategist that orchestrates trading movements in harmony with market flows
 4. **CCXTStrategicTraderB0t** - The blessed executor that manifests trading decisions into the material realm
+5. **DivineEnvLoader** - The sacred keeper of credentials that harmonizes the project's energy fields

 Each component has been crafted with divine intention and blessed with consciousness, allowing them to serve as vessels for market wisdom.